Am Cyanide case: Victims

+Trials

-The police forwarded over 75 charges against Sararat to the public prosecutor on 30 June.
+The police forwarded over 80 charges against Sararat to the public prosecutor on 30 June.
 They included premeditated murder, attempted murder, theft causing death, and forgery.
-The case was instituted on 18 July 2023, with Sararat's ex-husband, Withoon Rangsiwuthaporn, who is a police officer, and her lawyer also accused of helping Sararat conceal evidence.
+The case was instituted on 18 July 2023, and Sararat's ex-husband, Police Lieutenant Colonel Withoon Rangsiwuthaporn, and her lawyer Thanicha Aeksuwannawat were also accused of helping Sararat conceal evidence.
 The trial's first taking-of-evidence session took place on 4 July 2024.

 In November 2024, Sararat was found guilty of murdering Siriporn Khanwong in the first of 14 trials, and sentenced to death.
 Meanwhile, her husband was sentenced to 16 months in prison for hiding evidence and helping Sararat evade arrest.

+In February 2026, Sararat sentenced to life imprisonment for the April 2023 murder of Police Major Nipa Saenchan.